Trusted legal advice since 1733

 'My brother and I are at odds over selling a £1 million house we inherited.'

-This was the headline in a recent article in the Mail Online.
-The case concerns two brothers who inherited a £1 million house.
+This was the headline in an online news article.
+The case concerned two siblings who inherited a house valued at £1 million.
 The enquirer was renting and wanted to sell this house in order to be able to buy a home for himself.
 His brother was opposed to a sale, as he wanted to continue living there.

 Inheriting a property jointly can often lead to tensions where the two owners have very different ideas about what should happen next.
 Because the property is owned jointly, both owners have to agree before anything can be done with the property.
 If the property is empty, one may want to move in and live there or let it out so as to produce an income or sometimes to try to develop the site whilst the other may simply want to sell.